 Spend the morning relaxing at the lodge and soaking up its beautiful scenery.
 After lunch, depart toward Lac St Jean, a huge interior sea of fresh water, passing through some small villages before reaching St-Fulgence (1-2 hours drive).
 This is where the Saguenay River becomes a fjord, opening into a wonderful picture of dramatic landscapes and pure beauty.
 Depending on your arrival time, you could visit the CIBRO (Centre d’interprétation des battures et de rehabilitation des oiseaux), an interpretive and rehabilitation centre for birds (optional).

-Head south to Tadoussac for 3 nights.
+Head south to Tadoussac

 Whale watching excursion

-This morning you'll board a zodiac for a whale watching tour (3 hours) on the St Lawrence River and the end of the Saguenay Fjord.
+This morning you'll board a zodiac for a whale watching tour (three hours) on the St Lawrence River and the end of the Saguenay Fjord.
 Accompanied by a certified naturalist, you can experience an intimate and unique encounter with the whales.
 In the afternoon, explore Tadoussac: walk along the shore, explore the beach or perhaps visit the chapel.
 You could also hike in Saguenay National Park where there are some beautiful views over Saguenay Fjord.

-Return to Quebec and depart
+Return to Quebec & depart

 You should note: Extensions are available to the Chic-Chocs mountains where you can explore trails and seek out the wildlife, and to the island of Anticosti, the jewel of Quebec's natural heritage.